 Return to the model.
 Notice that the bus objects no longer contain the prefixes.

-Open the Bus Editor by clicking Edit > Bus Editor.
+Open the Bus Editor from the model menu by selecting Edit > Bus Editor.
 You can now view the new, refined data types of the bus objects in the Bus Editor.